ctuning/ck-ml/docker/mlperf-inference-v0.7.openvino/README.md

 # News
-* **20210525: This container was updated by grigori@octoml.ai to support the latest CK version!
+* **20210525: This container was updated and tested by [Grigori Fursin](https://cKnowledge.io/@gfursin) to support the latest CK version!
 See [this repo](https://github.com/octoml/mlops) for more details.**

 # MLPerf Inference v0.7 - OpenVINO

-This collection of images from [dividiti](http://dividiti.com) tests automated, customizable and reproducible [Collective Knowledge](http://cknowledge.org) workflows for OpenVINO workoads.
+Adaptive CK containers with [automated CK workflows](https://github.com/ctuning/ck) for OpenVINO workoads.

 | `CK_TAG` (`Dockerfile`'s extension)  | Python | GCC   | Comments |
 |-|-|-|-|